YassineMoudene/Tail-aware-generative-models-can-a-VAE-produce-plausible-extreme-scenarios/README.md

 decoders).
-The corrective is therefore structural too: EVT specifies the exact asymptotic form of the tail, and the spliced hybrid restores the tail index, the extreme exceedance probabilities, and the ability to generate worse-than-observed — yet still plausible — events.
+The corrective is therefore structural too: EVT specifies the exact asymptotic form of the tail, and the spliced hybrid restores the tail index, the extreme exceedance probabilities, and the ability to generate worse-than-observed, yet still plausible, events.

 ## Why this matters beyond the toy